JrVerbiest/jrverbiest.github.io/README.md

 ### About

-I am an **engineer** with a demonstrated history of working in research and industry.
-In recent years I made a **shift to data science and machine learning**.
-I am working part-time as a **Senior Researcher** at **Karel de Grote-Hogeschool** on a project focused on machine learning at the Edge, [ML@E2dge](https://MLatE2dge.github.io).
-Besides, I work part-time as a **Technical Developer** at **Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences, Hasselt University**.
-My main task as a developer is technical & engineering support.
+I am an engineer with a demonstrated history of working in research and industry.
+In recent years I made a shift to data science and machine learning.
+I am working part-time as a Senior Researcher at Karel de Grote-Hogeschool on a project focused on machine learning at the Edge.
+Besides, I work part-time as a Technical Developer at the research group Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences, Hasselt University.
+My main tasks as a developer are technical & engineering support.

 Skills: Data Science · Signal Processing · Machine Learning · Neural Networks · Python (Programming Language) · Pandas (Software) · TensorFlow · Keras